 The drive along SP146 between Pienza and San Quirico is the most famous of the three.

-If you are looking for dark green cypress trees shooting towards the sky from golden-colored rolling hills, this is where you find them!
+If you are looking for dark green cypress trees shooting toward the sky from golden-colored rolling hills, this is where you will find them!

 The drive along SP53 between San Quirico and Chianciano.

 This is another wonderful yet bendy road that will bring you across rolling hills.